What is an Escrow?

 How Do I Open an Escrow?

 Your real estate agent will open escrow.
-As soon as you execute the Purchase Agreement, your agent will place your initial (earnest money) deposit the escrow company’s trust account.
+As soon as you execute the Purchase Agreement, your agent will place your initial (earnest money) deposit into the escrow company’s trust account.
 You will receive a receipt for the funds.

 What Information Will I Have to Provide